Poisson boundary of group extensions: Definitions, notations and basic facts

-One-dimensional and two-dimensional lamplighter groups $\mathbb{Z}\wr \mathbb{Z}/2\mathbb Z$ and $\mathbb{Z}^2\wr \mathbb{Z}/2$ provide examples of groups of exponential growth with trivial boundary for simple random walks \cite{kaimanovichvershik}.
-On the other hand $\mathbb{Z}^d \wr \mathbb{Z}/2\mathbb{Z}$ where $d>2$ provides examples of amenable groups where simple random walks with non-trivial boundary \cite{kaimanovichvershik}.
-Observe that $\mathbb{Z}^d\wr \mathbb{Z}/2\mathbb{Z}$ are examples of (torsion-abelian)-by-abelian groups.
-For some groups in this class (e.g. Baumslag groups which will be discussed in the next subsection) the question was open and we give a complete characterisation of groups in this class.
+One-dimensional and two-dimensional lamplighter groups $\mathbb{Z}/2\mathbb Z \wr \mathbb{Z} $ and $ \mathbb{Z}/2 \wr \mathbb{Z}^2$ provide examples of groups of exponential growth with trivial boundary for simple random walks \cite{kaimanovichvershik}.
+On the other hand $\mathbb{Z}/2\mathbb{Z} \wr \mathbb{Z}^d$ where $d>2$ provides examples of amenable groups where simple random walks with non-trivial boundary \cite{kaimanovichvershik}.
+Observe that $\mathbb{Z}/2\mathbb{Z} \wr \mathbb{Z}^d$ are examples of (torsion-abelian)-by-abelian groups.
+For some groups in this class (e.g. Baumslag groups which will be discussed in Example \ref{ex:Baumslag}) the question was open and we give a complete characterization of groups in this class.

+The results of \cite{kaimanovichvershik} are also useful to determine which elements act trivially or not trivially on the Poisson boundary.
+A consequence of Theorem 3.2 (together with Proposition 3.5) of \cite{kaimanovichvershik} is that the differential entropy of any non-trivial quotient of the Poisson boundary is strictly smaller than that of the Poisson boundary itself.
+We apply it to the quotient of the Poisson boundary by the action of the normal subgroup generated by an element $h$, and taking into account that differential entropy coincides with the asymptotic entropy (see \cite{kaimanovichvershik}, Thm 3.1) we get the following claim.
+Given $f\in G$, $\Norm_G(f)$ denotes the normal subgroup of $G$, generated as a normal subgroup by $f$.
+If $G$ is clear from context, then we omit $G$ in the notation and write $\Norm(f)$.

+\begin{claim} Let $G$ be a countable group, and $\mu$ be a probability measure on $G$.
+Then $f \in G$ acts trivially on the Poisson boundary of $(G,\mu)$ if and only if